I don’t like dry Italian meatloaf, no one does.

 - Cheeses: I mix a good quality Parmigiano-Reggiano, freshly grated into the meatloaf mixture.
 The taste difference between real parmesan cheese and the fake stuff in a can is like night and day.
 On top, I use either grated low-moisture mozzarella or freshly grated fontina cheese.
 My personal preference is freshly grated fontina, but either will work.

 - Canned tomatoes: I use San Marzano crushed tomatoes for the sauce.
 For Italian sauce recipes, I always prefer to use San Marzano tomatoes.
 They were originally grown in a small town named San Marzano outside of Naples, Italy.
-They have the exact taste you want in a tomato sauce that no other tomato seems to match.
+These tomatoes have exactly the taste you want in a tomato sauce that no other tomato seems to match.

 - Marinara sauce: This sauce recipe has only 5-ingredients and takes about 3-minutes to prepare.
 It serves 2-functions here, first, the Marinara sauce tastes amazing with this meatloaf recipe.
-Second is that after the meatloaf is browned, the sauce is poured over the top, where it covers the meatloaf for the second half of the cooking, locking in moisture and letting it gently simmer until it reaches temperature.
+The second is that after the Italian meatloaf is browned, the sauce is poured over the top.
+It covers the meatloaf for the second half of the cooking, locking in moisture and letting it gently simmer until it reaches temperature.